REVELATION 10 - 11:14

 Then the king sent to him a captain of fifty with his fifty men.
 So he went up to him; and there he was, sitting on the top of a hill.
 And he spoke to him: "Man of God, the king has said, 'Come down!'
 So Elijah answered and said to the captain of fifty, ‘If I am a man of God, then let fire come down from heaven and consume you and your fifty men.’
 And fire came down from heaven and consumed him and his fifty.

 Elijah was not easily arrested back then … nor will he or John the Baptist be, in the days of their testimony during the Great Tribulation.
 Also, notice it says that these two witnesses will have power to shut heaven, so that no rain falls in the days of their prophecy.
 That is something that Elijah also did in the past.
 Further, it says they will have power over the waters to turn them to blood and to strike the earth with all plagues as often as they desire.
 Boy, are they going to be thorns in the side of Antichrist and his followers.
 Some take this last statement as grounds for assuming the other witness is Moses because he too used such plagues.
-But, personally, I believe the evidence that he is John the Baptist is far more weighty and compelling.
-Herod had a great fear that John the Baptist would come back from the grave, by the way (Matthew 14:1-2).
-And, I am confident, so he shall.
+But, I believe the evidence that he is John the Baptist is far more weighty and compelling.
+Herod had a great fear that John the Baptist would come back from the grave, by the way (Matthew 14:1-2), and, I am confident it was not misplaced!

 When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 And their dead bodies will lie in the street of the great city which spiritually is called Sodom and Egypt, where also [NU changes our to their] their Lord was crucified.
 Then those from the peoples, tribes, tongues, and nations will see their dead bodies three-and-a-half days, and not allow their dead bodies to be put into graves.
 And those who dwell on the earth will rejoice over them, make merry, and send gifts to one another, because these two prophets tormented those who dwell on the earth.
 Now after the three-and-a-half days the breath of life from God entered them, and they stood on their feet, and great fear fell on those who saw them.
 And they heard a loud voice from heaven saying to them, ‘Come up here.‘ And they ascended to heaven in a cloud, and their enemies saw them.
 In the same hour there was a great earthquake, and a tenth of the city fell.
 In the earthquake seven thousand people were killed, and the rest were afraid and gave glory to the God of heaven.
 The second woe is past.
 Behold, the third woe is coming quickly.